2025 Solar Incentives Guide for Citrus Heights, CA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
-Initially, the credit applied to 30% of the total cost – for panels, equipment, labor and accessories – although it may range from 26-30%, depending on the installation date of your solar system.
-There is no cap on the amount you can claim.
+The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+The credit initially covered 30% of the total cost – for panels, equipment, accessories and labor – although it may range from 26-30%, depending on when your solar system was installed.
+There is no cap on the claim amount.

-Your local Citrus Heights solar panel installation expert can give you more information about the ITC and how it applies to your situation.
+Your local Citrus Heights solar panel installer can give you more information about the ITC and how it might apply to your situation.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Citrus Heights solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.
+Your local Citrus Heights solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives